-Palliative care is for people living with a terminal illness where a cure is no longer possible.
+Palliative care supports people living with a terminal illness where a cure is no longer possible.
 Palliative care is a "whole person approach” that aims to support patients and their families to improve quality of life.

 You might receive palliative care alongside particular treatments, such as chemotherapy or radiotherapy.

-Palliative care neither hastens nor postpones death but supports life and regards dying as a normal process.
+Palliative care is also provided in the earlier stages of illness, alongside other therapies that are aimed at prolonging life.
+It neither hastens nor postpones death but supports life and regards dying as a normal process.

 Palliative care aims to improve quality of life by: